SwarmStorm/awesome/README.md

 *   [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹

-*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
-Get started - free.
+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
+We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.

 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.